hphelion/documentation/devplatform/stackato/user/reference/client-ref.html.md

 > **Authentication Tokens**

 > helion create-service-auth-token *\<label\>* *\<provider\>*
 > :   Create a new service authentication token.
-This is an Application Lifecycle Service 3
->     specific command.
 >
 >     + options
 >
 >     --auth-token
 >
 >     Value of the new token.
->
->     --group
->
->     The once-off group to use for the current operation.
-This is a
->     Application Lifecycle Service 2 option.

 >
 >     --no-prompt
 >